-LSC hosted the Innovations in Technology Conference (ITC) on January 10 - 12, 2018.
-After 17 years as the Technology Initiative Grants (TIG) Conference, we changed the conference name to reflect the growing community of people who now attend to share ideas and explore innovative ways of using technology to promote access to justice in civil legal aid.
-LSC's Innovations in Technology Conference brings together technologists, legal aid advocates, court personnel, academics and other professionals to showcase technology projects and tools being implemented across the country and internationally.
+The Legal Services Corporation's Innovations in Technology Conference grew out of LSC's Technology Initiative Grant (TIG) Program, which seeks to expand access to justice by promoting technological innovations in legal services delivery and pro se assistance.
+LSC's Innovations in Technology Conference brings together technologists, legal aid advocates, court personnel, academics and other professionals to showcase technology projects and tools being implemented across the country and internationally to promote access to justice and high-quality legal representation for low-income people.
 The conference also provides an opportunity to network with a community of colleagues and to cultivate project ideas that could lead to successful TIG applications.
-The official Twitter hashtag for the conference is #LSCITCon.

 Who Should Attend

 - Legal aid advocates

 - Pro bono coordinators